uliyaah/cse15l-lab-reports/index.md

     ![cd](CSE15LA01-UD/lab1catpath.png)

    > With a path directory as an argument, cat prints out that it is a directory.
-   > No error, since cat is meant for printing out the contents of a file.
+   > User error, since cat is meant for printing out the contents of a file but was given a path directory instead.

 5. File as argument:

     ![cd](CSE15LA01-UD/lab1cdfile.png)
     > cd command is used for changing directories, a file is not a directory.
-    > Prints out what is expected but could possibly be considered a user error.
+    > Prints out what is expected but could be considered a user error since cd is only meant for directories.

     ![ls](CSE15LA01-UD/lab1lsfile.png)